 The Cockpit Announces Reopening Plans For Christmas

-Further to the government's announcement that London will be in Tier 2 when the enhanced national restrictions are lifted on 2 December, The Cockpit in Marylebone has confirmed that live performances will restart on Sunday 6 December.
+Further to the government's announcement that London will be in Tier 2 when the enhanced national restrictions are lifted on 2 December, The Cockpit in Marylebone - the only custom-built theatre in the round in Central London, which opened to socially distanced audiences in July - are pleased to confirm that live performances will restart on Sunday 6 December.
 The venue is fully Covid-secure, adhering to all current government guidelines.

 A PERFECT CHRISTMAS, a festive musical revue directed and devised by Tim McArthur, featuring Sarah Dearlove, Nathan Kiley, (aka Topsie Redfern), Tim McArthur and Jo Wickham, with musical direction by Ben Papworth, will now play eight performances only from Monday 7 - 24 December.